 One of the most important functions that Copper CRM specializes in is managing contacts and growing leads.

 Copper’s contact and lead generation features enable you to source contacts and grow new leads.
 With this feature, you can bring in prospective clients manually or import them in bulk from other platforms.

 The easiest way to grow your contact list with Copper CRM would be through your Gmail account since it’s already integrated with your Copper CRM.
 Therefore you do not need to take any extra action to import contacts from third-party applications.

 However, for other external integrations, you’ll need to go through extra steps to import leads automatically.
 Such platforms include LinkedIn, Mailchimp, and Salesforce.

 With the Professional and Business plans, you can integrate with these lead generation platforms and more.

-You can set triggers, and Copper will search through your recorded communications and filter your leads.
+You can set triggers, and Copper will review your recorded communications and filter your leads.